Steven N. S. Cheung: Criticism

-Nobel Prize winners like Ronald Coase and Joseph E. Stiglitz have acknowledged intellectual provocation by Cheung in their respective Nobel lectures.
-While referring to Cheung's "brilliant, valiant attempt" to prove that sharecropping does not matter to the incentives of the workers, Stiglitz credited Cheung's "unreasonable assumptions, especially concerning information" for motivating him to develop the theories of the role of information in economics.
+While referring to Cheung's "brilliant, valiant attempt" to prove that sharecropping does not affect incentives of the workers, Joseph E. Stiglitz credited Cheung's "unreasonable assumptions, especially concerning information" for motivating him to develop the theories of the role of information in economics.

 Practical research

-Steven Cheung is highly respected for his deep devotion to his research.
 In order to understand real life phenomena, he personally engaged in numerous economic activities, such as fish farming, selling citrus fruit, inspecting the petroleum industry, and haggling over the price of antiques.
 He has criticized the isolation of most economists from real life problems.